rajitbanerjee/now-playing-profile/spotify-setup-guide.md

 Value: MY_REFRESH_TOKEN
 ```

-6. Once done, navigate to one of your deployment url's and place "/now-playing" at the end.
+6. Once done, navigate to one of your deployment URL's and place "/now-playing" at the end.
 For example, "https://now-playing-joshlmao.vercel.app/now-playing"

-7. Replace "MY_VERCEL_DEPLOYMENT_URL" in the following code with one of your deployment url's and insert it into any ReadMe.md
+7. Replace "MY_VERCEL_DEPLOYMENT_URL" in the following code with one of your deployment URL's and insert it into any ReadMe.md

 ```
 <a href="https://MY_VERCEL_DEPLOYMENT_URL/now-playing?open">